AT SOUND RECOVERY

 Levels of Care and Treatment Options

-Because every person’s needs are different, our treatment center offers multiple levels of care, including:
+Because every person’s needs are different, care should match your specific needs, and our treatment center offers multiple levels of care, including:

 • Partial hospitalization programs (PHP)and partial care for those needing intensive day treatment

-• Sober living homes and sober living communities to support long-term recovery
+• Sober living homes and recovery housing communities to support recovery and build long-term sobriety

-Each program is designed with evidence-based practices and personalized disorder treatment plans to address both addiction and abuse and underlying mental health treatment needs.
+Each program is designed with research-based practices and personalized disorder treatment plans to address both addiction and abuse and underlying mental health treatment needs.

 Entering a recovery center can feel overwhelming, but knowing the process helps.
-Our admission process includes insurance verification (we’ll help you verify insurance coverage), meeting with a treatment provider, and building an individualized plan.
+Our admission process includes insurance verification (we’ll help you verify insurance coverage), including reviewing coverage options, whether a facility is in network, and whether major insurance plans or most major insurance plans provide coverage.
+You’ll also meet with a treatment provider, and we’ll discuss your specific needs with our admissions team before you start treatment and build an individualized plan.
+Costs can vary based on your benefits and level of care.

-During a typical day in rehab, clients may participate in cognitive behavioral therapy, group counseling, dual diagnosis sessions, and holistic therapy such as mindfulness or fitness.
+During a typical day in rehab, patients may participate in cognitive behavioral therapy, group counseling, dual diagnosis sessions, peer support, and holistic therapy such as mindfulness, fitness, or recreational activities.
+Some may also benefit from smart recovery and other resources as part of aftercare or community support.
 Programs are led by licensed healthcare professionals dedicated to helping clients achieve lasting addiction recovery.

 Find Fentanyl Addiction Treatment Near You

-Addiction to fentanyl and other prescription opioids is a nationwide crisis.
+Across the Puget Sound region of Washington State, addiction to fentanyl and other prescription opioids is a nationwide crisis.
 According to addiction statistics, substance use disorder involving fentanyl contributes to record numbers of overdose deaths every year.
+Local rehab centers and alcohol rehab centers may also provide low cost programs and other resources, and young adults may need age-appropriate support when comparing care.
 But recovery is possible.

-Don’t wait until drug abuse becomes a tragedy.
-Contact us today, meet our team, and take the first step toward freedom from fentanyl, drugs, and alcohol.
+Before you reach out, some people in the area compare outpatient references such as Northwest Resources II and Northwest Resources II Inc. Don’t wait until drug abuse becomes a tragedy.
+Contact us today, meet our team, share your specific needs, and make an informed decision about the first step toward freedom from fentanyl, drugs, and alcohol.

 Struggling with Addiction?